Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ### Can I have medium springs with soft latex?

-Yes, the medium firmness (firmness range 5, 6 & 7) has medium tension springs with a soft latex on top.
-The medium is available with the Aurora and Cloud.
+Yes — the Softer range (firmness range 5, 6 & 7) has medium tension springs with soft latex on top.
+Available in the Aurora and Cloud.

 ---